+This is how to use Adobe portfolio.
 Sign in with your Creative Cloud account.
 Choose if you want a single-page website or a collection of works for a multi-page website.
 Then, choose a template and customize your portfolio or import your Adobe Lightroom collections.

 Can you blog with Adobe Portfolio?

 No, Adobe Portfolio doesn’t support blogs.
 You can add a link that leads to your blog, though.